Opioids: Everything You Need to Know

 • What side effects can I expect?

 • Are there potential drug interactions with the medications I’m currently taking?
-What should I not take or ingest while taking opioids?
+Should I avoid certain foods or substances while taking opioids?

 • What do I do if I accidentally overdose on the opioid?